Our 2021 Victorian selective schools mock exam is now open for enrolments!

 Click here to listen to Episode 3 of the Spectrum Tuition Podcast: Talking Selective Schools And Scholarship Preparation With An Existing Spectrum Tuition Parent

 Due to the extremely challenging nature of these exams, we recommend that you give your child ample time to prepare.
-If your child will be sitting a scholarship or selective exam when they are in Grade 6, our 40-week program starts at the beginning of Term 2.
-If your child will be sitting the selective schools’ entrance exam when they are Year 8, our 40-week program starts at the beginning of Term 3.
+If your child will be sitting a scholarship or selective exam when they are in Grade 6, our 40-week program starts at the beginning of Term 1.
+If your child will be sitting the selective schools’ entrance exam when they are Year 8, our 40-week program starts at the beginning of Term 3 of Year 7.
 We have the following options to help your child get the preparation they need to improve their chances of success:

 1. Weekend classes

 This is generally the best option to give your child every chance of achieving success.
 Through weekly classes, we will teach your child the actual steps on how to answer specific questions that are highly likely to come up on the exams.
 We take students through a carefully designed course, building up confidence and knowledge through worked examples on the board, practice questions to complete, the opportunity to ask questions and receiving detailed feedback via our online tracker: www.myspectrumtuition.com.

 We provide carefully designed regular cumulative exams to test students’ knowledge from the beginning of the course up to that point to allow your child to continually revise and consolidate what they’ve learnt to increase the likelihood of remembering concepts taught – even from the beginning of the course.
 Enrolment in our selective preparation courses will familiarise students with types of questions likely to come up on the exam.
 We currently have 5 campuses located in Melbourne: Footscray, St Albans, Hoppers Crossing, Keysborough and Oakleigh.

 2. Online courses